 The Soapbox Collaborative is a UK based Charity established with the aim to ensure clean safe care at birth.
 It is a needs-driven initiative, meaning that all support – technical or financial – is based on explicit local assessments of the current situation, of the specific needs, and of the options for achieving a lasting effect beyond the benefits of any input from Soapbox.

-Professor Wendy Graham, an honorary Professor at LSHTM, has been the leading figure in establishing the Soapbox Collaborative and is currently the Scientific Coordinator of the project.
+Professor Wendy Graham, LSHTM, has been the leading figure in establishing the Soapbox Collaborative and is currently the Scientific Coordinator of the project.

 The activities supported fall into two main arms: